clojurebridge-minneapolis/track1-chatter/track1-web.md

 the routes associated with the ```app``` variable and use those to decide how to handle http requests.

-Let's stop the server by going back to the terminal and typing "control-C" twice.
+Let's stop the server by going back to the terminal and holding the control and letter c keys down at the same time, "control-C".

 ### git